-On xx April 2026 the CNA announced the date of the Relief Planning Committee (RPC) conference call.
+On 22 April 2026 the CNA announced the date of the Relief Planning Committee (RPC) conference call.

-On xx May 2026 the RPC met to review the updated contributions on the Planning Document (PD) and Relief Implementation Plan (RIP).
+On 29 April 2026 the RPC met to review the updated contributions for the Planning Document (PD) and Relief Implementation Plan (RIP).

 The following table summarizes the Projected Exhaust Date based on the indicated NRUF result: